-What it may lack in authenticity, this historical space more than makes up for in charm and in the warmth of its hospitality.
+What it may lack in authenticity, this historical space makes up for it in its charm and in the warmth of its hospitality.
 Nicknamed 'the longest bar in the world' this part of the city is lined with more than 260 clubs, bars and ale houses, making it popular with visitors and locals alike.

-When looking for something to see check out The Burgplatz.
-It is a square that is home to the ruins and the remaining tower of the castle of the Earl of Berg.
+A square that is home to the ruins and the remaining tower from the castle of the Earl of Berg.
 The Burgplatz is one of the most popular meeting points in the Old Town.
-Here visitors will find the City Monument, a sculpture with emblems and stories depicting old and modern Dusseldorf.
-There are also plenty of cafes, bars and eateries, which serve traditional German treats including pretzels.
+Here visitors will find the City Monument, a sculpture with emblems and stories depicting old and modern Düsseldorf.
+There are also plenty of cafés, bars and eateries, which serve traditional German treats including pretzels.

-You can also head to the ale houses.
-They are always a hit as Dusseldorf is famous for brewing its own dark beer.
-This liquid gold is known to locals as 'Altbier' and there is no better place to have a sip than in one of the traditional beer halls.
-For a sweeter tipple, try 'Killepitsch' instead, a local spiced-berry liqueur.
+Düsseldorf is famous for brewing its own dark beer.
+This liquid gold is known to locals as Altbier and there is no better place to sample it than in one of the traditional beer halls.
+For a sweeter tipple, try Killepitsch instead, a local spiced-berry liqueur.